Xamarin

 // Getting the ConsumerWithInjection Instance public ConsumerWithInjection ConsumerInstance { get { return SimpleIoc.Default.GetInstance<ConsumerWithInjection>(); } }

-When the getter in Example 5 is called, the SimpleIoc
+When the getter in Example 5 is called, the SimpleIoc container will

 run the following steps: